 So you need to ask yourself if you really want to work with someone with less skill and training when it comes to breast implants, hair transplants, or tummy tucks?
 A bad breast implant can end up costing more to repair and improve the form than it would have originally cost if you had just had the implant performed in the United States in the first place.

 Before and Afters

 One of the best ways to identify the quality of a medical physician is to do your research.
 You need to look into their medical background, know where the doctor went to school, what kind of certificates and awards they have, and also look into the before and after photographs.

 When researching destinations for possible medical tourism you will often find the medical background of the primary doctor is not listed, or it is generic and does not provide much in the way of insights.
 You’ll also often find the before and after photographs are not all that impressive.
 These clinics survive based on international dollars coming in from locations like Western Europe and the United States.
 Due to this, the clinics will only show the best of the best.
 Even so, if these photographs are less than desirable it is a definitive sign that the medical clinic in the third world country is not providing the highest level of service or skill.

-Is Medical Tourism Worth The Risk?
+Is Plastic Surgery Tourism Worth The Risk?

 Yes, there are individuals out there who are happy with the medical tourism experience.
 However, there are others who were put into harm’s way, were forced to undergo life-saving surgery to correct issues with the tourism surgery, or who simply received inferior services from doctors who are not skilled in their craft.
 So, while you might be able to save a few dollars, you need to ask yourself is it really worth the risk?